bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.

 Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
 Not only is it a useful check of your work, but it will also tell you which file you should submit.

-> Note: For groups that have a significant amount of programming experience, your PM may suggest trying out the [Advanced Tutorial 1](https://bain-cs111.github.io/assignments/adv-tutorial-1)